ethan-young/seccyd-wj-subtests/manuscript/README.md

 (in some cases) opposing hypotheses.
-This does not diminish the enterprise—empirical research is the ultimate arbiter—but there is a risk of becoming too focused on a particular corner of hypothesis space, when other regions would be just as reasonable to explore (REFS).
+This does not diminish the enterprise—empirical research is the ultimate arbiter—but there is a risk of becoming too focused on a particular corner of hypothesis space, when other regions would be just as reasonable to explore (Andrews et al., 2002; Ketelaar & Ellis, 2000; Lewis et al., 2017).

 Adaptation-based research has also focused on testing content, or the notion that performance should improve when the testing content matches